Dharanish99/HackerX6_LLM_Project/README.md

 ## ✨ Features
 - 📄 Document ingestion & chunking
 - 🔍 Semantic search using **Qdrant** / vector store
-- 🧠 Large Language Model (IBM Granite-3.3-8B-Instruct) for reasoning & responses
+- 🧠 Large Language Model (Mixtral-8x7B-Instruct) for reasoning & responses
 - ⚡ REST API with **FastAPI**
-- 🔑 Hugging Face integration for Granite models
+- 🔑 Hugging Face integration for Embeddings models
 - 🌐 Ready to integrate with any frontend

 ---